tomarrell/jtree/README.md

 # 🌲 jtree

 Display Jaeger traces as a hierarchical tree in your terminal.
+The compact output is ideal for piping to LLM CLI agents, enabling AI-assisted trace analysis without overwhelming context.

 ## 🚀 Usage